-Just over half a mile in length, the Mud Pond Trail (designated a National Recreation Trail in 2013) is wheelchair-accessible and leads to an observation platform on the shore of Mud Pond.
+Just over half a mile in length, the Mud Pond Trail (designated a National Recreation Trail in 2013) is suitable for those in wheelchairs and others with mobility challenges, and leads to an observation platform on the shore of Mud Pond.
 Leaving the parking lot, the trail follows a gravel path and passes the junction with the Mooseway, a winter-only trail, in 0.2 miles.
-Soon the trail begins to switchback gently down a slope and reaches a 950-foot boardwalk.
-Follow the boardwalk through a lovely black spruce/northern white cedar swamp out to an observation platform that overlooks Mud Pond.
+Soon the trail begins to switchback gently down a slope and reaches a 950-foot long, approximately 3.5 foot wide boardwalk.
+Follow the boardwalk through a lovely black spruce/northern white cedar swamp out to the 8 x 12 foot observation platform that overlooks Mud Pond.
 Please stay on the boardwalk and use care if the boardwalk is wet.
 Dogs must be on a leash on this trail.

 Pondicherry Wildlife Refuge was created in 1963 when New Hampshire Audubon and the New Hampshire Fish and Game Department acquired 312 acres of land around Cherry and Little Cherry Ponds from the Brown Paper Company.
 Much of the credit for this acquisition goes to Tudor Richards, a longtime member and leader of New Hampshire Audubon.
 Inspired by Horace Wright’s The Birds of the Jefferson Region in the White Mountains, Richards made many birding trips to Cherry and Little Cherry Ponds, beginning in the late 1940s, and developed a deep love for the area.
 His vision and determination were instrumental in the creation of the refuge, which he called “Pondicherry”, a name found on early maps of the region.